nhost/hasura-backend-plus/README.md

 );
 ```

+## Track your tables and relations in Hasura

+Go to the Hasura console.
+Click the "Data" menu link and then click "Track all" under both "Untracked tables or views" and "Untracked foreign-key relations"

 ## Create minimal storage rules

 In the same directory where you have your `docker-compose.yaml` for your Hasura and HB+ project.
 Do the following: